DiviProject/docs/source/index.html.md

 **“One Click” Masternode Setup:**  Currently it’s extremely complicated to set up a masternode and only computer geeks can do it.
 The Divi team has developed an easy masternode installation setup for all common operating systems as well as step-by-step video tutorials.

-**Single-Computer Masternode Setup:**  Other masternodes require users to have two computers.
-One to run the masternode and the other to fund it.
-Divi’s setup will allow users to do it all on one, so your computer can have both a masternode AND a staking wallet.

 **MOCCI:**  “Masternode One Click Cloud Install”  We have provided a way for our users who don’t want to run a masternode at home to easily set one up on the much faster cloud servers from Amazon, Microsoft, and others.
 We will purchase servers space and set up the back end of this in advance, to make a fast and seamless user experience.
 Payments for the service will be made by the users in DIVI.

-**Dynamic IP Address Masternodes:**  Currently existing masternode systems require a Static IP, which is difficult and expensive for average users, especially outside of the U.S.  We are working on a solution to change this so that more people can set up a node on their home computer.

 **User Interface:**  All current masternode clients use a very similar boring interface that’s plain, non-intuitive and lacking in features.
-Divi’s team includes a world-class UX/UI expert and we have designed a user-friendly interface making the process easy and fun.
+Divi’s team includes Michael Greenwood a world-class UX/UI expert, and we have designed a user-friendly interface making the process easy and fun.

 **Info and Stats:** Another one of the most requested masternode features is a user-friendly way to view masternode stats from within the masternode and mobile application.
 We are rolling out easy-to-view stats such as earnings history, current block, coins in circulation, total global masternodes, coin value in USD/BTC, community proposals, voting % approved, and more.